 Bathrooms are physically and energetically set up to "get rid of" what we no longer need or want.
-We all use the bathroom to wash away dirt and release other bodily things we are too lady-like to mention here.
+We all use the bathroom to wash away dirt and release other bodily things we are too ladylike to mention here.
 But did you know that bathrooms will energetically wash away your finances as well?
-Keeping your toilet seat up and bathroom door open is the energetic equivalent of saying, "Here, take my money, I don't need it."
+Keeping your toilet seat up and the bathroom door open is the energetic equivalent of saying, "Here, take my money, I don't need it."
 So next time bae heads to the bathroom, tell them to put the lid down because your bank account depends on it.

 Living rooms should be set up for conversation.
 It is the room where "living" (being with loved ones, communicating, enjoying good company) is supposed to take place.
 Seating should be set up fairly close together, clutter-free, cozy and inviting.
 Furniture set far apart or lined up along the walls does not encourage "living" or togetherness.
 It's okay for the living room to look like the cover of ArchitecturalDigest, as long as it doesn't feel like the Smithsonian.